 Wednesday – 10am to 4pm | Thursday – 10am to 8pm | Friday – 10am to 4pm | Saturday – 9am to 1pm | Closed – Sunday, Monday, and Tuesday

-Our Antiques & Collectibles Auction that was scheduled for May 2nd has been postponed but we are accepting donated items.
+Our Antiques & Collectibles Auction has been rescheduled for July 25th and we are accepting donated items.
 If you have a donation, please contact David Bethman at firstname.lastname@example.org or at (360)927-2408 to arrange a drop off or pick up!
-We are also accepting vendor applications for Bitter Root Day, which is scheduled for June 13!
-To apply, just click the vendor portal button.
-Please check back with us for updates on our re-opening and rescheduled events.
-Until then, everyone be safe and stay healthy!

 For general questions, contact Nancy at: email@example.com